mimuc/mememuc-template/README.md

 ### How To Prepare Your Submission

-- Export the MongoDB database state that you want us to user for evaluating your submission from your local MongoDB as json files.
-You can use, e.g., the `mongoexport` command:
+- Export the MongoDB database state that you want us to user for evaluating your submission from your local MongoDB as bson files using `mongodump`, e.g.: `mongodump mongodb://127.0.0.1:27017 --db=omm-ws2223`
-`mongoexport --uri="mongodb://localhost:27017/omm-ws2223" --collection=users --out=omm-ws2223.json`
+- Place all created *.bson files in `mongoserver/data`
-- Put any exportet json files into the `./mongoserver/data` folder.
-The in-memory database server (`./mongoserver`) will import these files as default data whenever you (re)launch the project (_not implemented yet_).
+- The in-memory database server (`./mongoserver`) will import these files as default data whenever you (re)launch the project.
-- You can test whether you application will run in the test setup using the commands below.

 ### How We Will Test Your Submission